-The Lyon County Sheriff's Office issues local open burn permits that are good for one year from the date of issuance.
+The Lyon County Sheriff's Office issues local open burn permits that are valid for one calendar year.
+All burn permits no matter when during the year they are issued expire on December 31st, and will need to be renewed the following year.
 Please contact the Lyon County Sheriff's Office to obtain an open burn permit.
 There is no cost associated with a burn permit.

 General Guidelines for All Permit Types: